pgtgrly/Convolution-Deconvolution-Network-Pytorch/README.md

 # Convolution-Deconvolution-Network-Pytorch
-ytorch implementation of a convolutional deconvolutional network.
+Pytorch implementation of a convolutional deconvolutional network.
 Can be used for Semantic Segmentation, and Image Processing